 Review your Threat Intelligence feeds

-To view the list of feeds in your Cloud SIEM, go to Threats > Threat Intelligence Feeds from the top menu.
+To view the list of feeds in your Cloud SIEM, go to SIEM > Threat Intelligence Feeds from the navigation menu.

 The list of feeds includes the feed name and description, IOC type, the calendar date when it was last synced, and a direct link to the source.